armin-reichert/pacman/README.md

 ```

 Other features:
-- Entity states and timers can be shown at runtime
+- Entity states and timers can be switched on/off at runtime (key 's')
-- Entity routes can be shown at runtime
+- Entity routes can be switched on/off at runtime (key 'r')
-- Configurable entity navigation behaviour

-Example:
+- Ghosts can be switched on/off (keys 'b', 'p', 'i', 'c')
+- Game can be paused (CTRL+p) and frame rate can be changed at runtime (F2 opens dialog)

+The navigation behavior of the actors is implemented modularly ("strategy pattern") and can easily be changed.

 Blinky's navigation behaviour is defined as follows:
 ```java